futurepixels/futurepixels.co.uk/_posts/2014-01-28-Self-Managment.md

 * Always be generous with your time
 * Take breaks.
 I have wasted hours at times trying to code something.
 After a walk or long break, I have found the issue immediatly and sort the problem

 I hope this has helped.
-If you think anything could be improved or found better ways of dealing with any of the above, please contact me on [twitter](http://twitter.com/smilinmonki666) as I always like to here other methods or practices.
+If you think anything could be improved or found better ways of dealing with any of the above, please contact me on [twitter](http://twitter.com/smilinmonki666) as I always like to hear other methods or practices.